urvashithakre/seminar-blog/_pages/about.md

 <div style="text-align: center;">Model configuration</div>

 Unlike masked models focused on classification or embedding, ProtGPT2 was explicitly trained for sequence generation, enabling it to compose entirely new proteins that closely resemble natural ones.
 To summarize, ProtGPT2 combines a powerful GPT-2 architecture with a massive protein sequence corpus (UniRef50) and a subword-aware BPE tokenizer.
-Together, these components enable the model to learn the underlying "language" of proteins and generate new sequences that reflect natural structural and functional properties.
+These elements work together to give the model the ability to understand the underlying "language" of proteins and produce new sequences that accurately represent their structural and functional characteristics.

 ![Fig. 1: ProtGPT2 Architecture](images/ProtGPT_Architecture.png)
 <div style="text-align: center;">Figure 1: ProtGPT2 Architecture </div>